RDFLib/rdflib/docs/persistence.rst

     graph = Graph(store='Sleepycat')

-Most store offering on-disk persistence will need to be opened before reading or writing.
+Most stores offering on-disk persistence will need to be opened before reading or writing.
-When peristing a triplestore (instead of a ConjuntiveGraph quadstore), you need to specify an identifier with which you can open the graph:
+When peristing a triplestore, rather than a ConjuntiveGraph quadstore, you need to specify an identifier with which you can open the graph:

 .. code-block:: python